-He is needier than most and will do best with owners who are able to be home with him often.
+One thing is — they are needier than most and will do best with owners who are able to be home with them often.

-In fact, this dog even earned himself the nickname of “Velcro Dog,” as a description of how closely bonded he becomes with his family members, essentially sticking to them from the moment they walk through the front door.
+This dog even earned himself the nickname of “Velcro Dog,” as a description of how closely bonded he becomes with his family members.

 Highly sensitive and eager to please, the Havanese is easy to train but can get hurt feelings rather quickly.